glic3rinu/spam-gear/README.md

 Sometimes during spam attacks your local mail server queue is badly saturated with tons of spam, potentially creating large delays on mail delivery, including alerts sent via spam-gear scripts :).

-To avoid this problem this script opens an SMTP connection to a remote server and sends the report through it.
-But to avoid spamming your personal email account, it only does this when the local queue has more than a given number of messages (`EMERGENCY_THRESHOLD`).
+To avoid reciving delayed spam alerts this script opens an SMTP connection to a remote server and sends the report through it.
+But to avoid spamming your personal email account, it only does so when the local queue has more than a given number of messages (`EMERGENCY_THRESHOLD`).

 In order to use this script you should copy [`emergency-settings.example`](emergency-settings.example) to `emergency-settings` and edit them according to your needs.